auto-ssl/lua-resty-auto-ssl/README.md

   lua_shared_dict auto_ssl 1m;

   # A DNS resolver must be defined for OCSP stapling to function.
+  #
+  # This example uses Google's DNS server.
+You may want to use your system's
+  # default DNS servers, which can be found in /etc/resolv.conf.
+If your network
+  # is not IPv6 compatible, you may wish to disable IPv6 results by using the
+  # "ipv6=off" flag (like "resolver 8.8.8.8 ipv6=off").
   resolver 8.8.8.8;

   # Initial setup tasks.